Interstitial Challenge

 Overview

-The interstitial is for traffic the validator can't confidently allow or block from request data alone.
-Rather than denying these visitors outright, which would also reject real users on VPNs, mobile networks, or unusual setups, Centinel gives them a way to prove they're human.
+The interstitial is for traffic the validator cannot confidently allow or block from request data alone.
+It gives an uncertain visitor a way to prove that they are human.

 What a visitor sees